0SINTr/hARP/README.md

 - **Network Configuration**:
   - Both hosts must be on the same subnet.
   - SSH server running on both hosts.
-  - Mutual SSH access with appropriate credentials or SSH keys.
+  - Mutual SSH access with appropriate credentials.
 - **Privileges**:
   - Administrative (sudo) privileges to modify ARP cache entries and clear logs.